-A student visa for Canada permits students to work part-time on the campus where they are enrolled.
+Most student visas for Canada permit students to work part-time on the campus where they are enrolled, if they are full-time students.
 If a student is studying at a private institute, his or her student visa may have the stipulation that an additional student visa work permit is required to seek employment outside the campus.

 Some of the eligibility criteria for applying for a Canadian Student visa include the following:

 - An admission offer from the university is the first and foremost requirement

 - Proof of sufficient funds to cover education and living costs, and also to pay return transportation costs (without having to depend on local employment) must be furnished.

 - The visa officer must be convinced of your intent to return to the home country at the end of your study period.

 - Starting in 2013, students from 29 countries and 1 territory will require biometric information such as fingerprinting and photograph taken when they apply for a Canadian student visa.
 Indians are not included in this list at present.